Zapier vs Make.com 2026: Which Saves More Time for Bloggers & Creators?

 For example, instead of doing this manually:

-You can build an automation that does parts of this for you.
+You can build an automation that does some of those steps for you.

 A simple workflow could look like this:

-New WordPress post published β add post details to Google Sheets β create a social media task β notify you in Gmail or Slack.
+New WordPress post published → add post details to Google Sheets → create a social media task → notify you by email.

 That is the real value of automation.
-It does not make your blog successful by itself, but it removes boring repeated work so you can focus on content, traffic and monetization.
+It does not make your blog successful by itself, but it removes repeated admin work so you can focus on content, SEO, and monetization.

 Why This Comparison Matters in 2026